praisetompane/computation_and_information/5_software_and_its_engineering/unified_discipline_of_programming/README.md

    * writing a new application for iOS

 * changing a system's functionality:
-   * moving iOS from using 4 digit to 7 digits passwords
+   * moving iOS from using 4 digits to 7 digits passwords

 def computation model: formal system, that defines how computations are done.
                             computation model provides a programming model.